Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 • City information

-Use VBT’s included city information to guide your discoveries.
+Use VBT’s included city information to help guide your discoveries.

 Included Meals: Breakfast